-In FY18, we served 200 veterans who were homeless.
+In FY20, we served almost 200 veterans who were homeless.
 Of these, more than 70% reported having some kind of disability.

 The outreach team served between 25 and 125 people per service day, providing supplies as well as case management, service referrals, and transportation.

 Finally, we offered supportive services to more than 100 formerly homeless children and adults, empowering them to sustain their housing for life.